 If it’s too darn hot, the park’s Perilous Plunge whooshes at 75mph down a 75-degree angled water chute that’s almost as tall as Niagara Falls.

-Opening hours vary seasonally, so call ahead, and check the website for discounts and deals: online savings can be substantial (eg $10 off adult admission for buying print-at-home tickets).
+Opening hours vary seasonally, so call ahead, and check the website for discounts and deals: online savings can be substantial (eg buying print-at-home tickets).
 Manual/motorized wheelchair rentals cost $15/45 per day.
 Minimum height restrictions apply for many rides and attractions, so check the theme park’s website in advance to avoid disappointment.

-The park is open from Memorial Day to Labor Day (till 7pm during peak summer season), plus additional May and September weekends.
-For small discounts off adult admission, buy tickets online.
+The park is open from Memorial Day (end May) to Labor Day (start of September), plus additional May and September weekends.
+Look online for often significant discounts off the full admission.
 Rental lockers ($7 to $22 per day) and private cabanas (from $99) are available.